ankitgoel25/100-days-of-code/log.md

 The log of my #100DaysOfCode challenge.
 Started on [July 8, Wednesday, 2020].

+### Day 2: July 10, Friday

+**Today's Progress**: Solved some Cpp problems today @Hackerrank, completed some css tasks at freecodecamp and learned about Express Generator, Intro to MongoDB and REPL shell.

+**Thoughts**: Today, i build some confidence in cpp actually lost due to frustation but I kept calm, it took time but yes it feels good!
+Should have completed more tasks at freecodecamp but okay, got bored!
+Node and MongoDB tomorrow!

+**Link(s) to work**: [Cpp Problems](https://www.hackerrank.com/domains/cpp?filters%5Bsubdomains%5D%5B%5D=stl)

 ### Day 1: July 9, Thursday

 **Today's Progress**: Learned about Web Services - SOAP and REST, mainly REST API.
-Learned Express Framework and implemented CRUD operations usind Express Router.
-Complted Week 1 Assignment on Coursera!
+Learned Express Framework and implemented CRUD operations using Express Router.
+Completed Week 1 Assignment on Coursera!

 **Thoughts**: Going a little bit slow, should speed up. 'll try to catchup this week on time.